TauraBots/JointComm/README.md

-# Forgotten-Realms
+# JointComm
-Forgotten Realms is a fantasy game scenario, but in this case is my attempt to make Dimitri(our robotic torso, and future robot- soccer champion) use the AccesIO "mpcie-com-4sm", with all four ports, in parallel.
+Library files to communicate with the joints, with multi-threading.
+Maybe.